bagrinsergiu/BitBlox-KB/publishing/third-party-domains/namecheap/index.rst

 		|namecheap-remove-url-records-subdomain|

-11.In your BitBlox account, click **Edit Page** on your landing page.
+10. In your BitBlox account, click **Edit Page** on your landing page.

     .. class:: screenshot

 		|bitblox-click-edit-page|

-12.Open the **Page Panel** and click the **Settings** icon
+11. Open the **Page Panel** and click the **Settings** icon

     .. class:: screenshot

 		|bitblox-click-settings|

-13. Click **Settings** tab and then click **3rd Party Domain** tab
+12. Click **Settings** tab and then click **3rd Party Domain** tab

     .. class:: screenshot

 		|bitblox-click-3-rd-party-domain|

-14. In the **Domain Name** box enter the full domain name you want to link, and then click **Connect Domain** button
+13. In the **Domain Name** box enter the full domain name you want to link, and then click **Connect Domain** button

     .. class:: screenshot

 		|bitblox-subdomain-click-connect-domain|

-15. After you connect your domain, a new panel will open with the records you need to enter in your provider account so your domain connects to BitBlox.
+14. After you connect your domain, a new panel will open with the records you need to enter in your provider account so your domain connects to BitBlox.

     .. class:: screenshot

 		|bitblox-subdomain-dns-settings|

-16. After changing the records in your domain provider, return to BitBlox **Domain List** and click **Refresh** button.
+15. After changing the records in your domain provider, return to BitBlox **Domain List** and click **Refresh** button.
 If your records are enetered correctly, the **Current Data** will be in green color.

     .. class:: screenshot